 - A. Fabrication Tolerances: Reinforcing steel shall be shop fabricated within tolerances to conform in size, shape, quantity, dimensions, etc. to the Construction Drawings and approved Shop Drawings. - B. Bar Condition: Bars shall be free from mill scale, excessive rust and other coatings, which would reduce or destroy the bond with the concrete. - C. Bars Bending: Bars shall be bent cold, and no method of fabrication shall be used which would be injurious to the material.
 Heating of bars for bending is not permitted. - D. Identification: After fabrication, bars shall be sorted, bundled and tagged with metal tags bearing the bar mark before delivery to the jobsite. - E. Corner Bars: Provide corner bars to make reinforcing continuous at all times, including intersections at footings, walls, beams or caps.
-Such bars shall be the same size and spacing as the horizontal reinforcing and each leg shall have a length of at least 30 inches. - F. Where beams and grade beams are simple span, top bars shall be continuous for full length and hooked down at each end. - G. Reinforcing for continuous footings shall extend into spread footings a minimum of 2'-0". - H. Dowels between footings and walls or columns shall be the same grade, size and spacing or number as the vertical reinforcing respectively, unless noted otherwise. - I. Welding: Do not weld crossing bars (tack welding) for assembly of reinforcement, supports, or embedded items.
+Such bars shall be the same size and spacing as the horizontal reinforcing and each leg shall have a length of at least 30 inches. - F. Reinforcing for continuous footings shall extend into spread footings a minimum of 2'-0". - G. Dowels between footings and walls or columns shall be the same grade, size and spacing or number as the vertical reinforcing respectively, unless noted otherwise. - H. Welding: Do not weld crossing bars (tack welding) for assembly of reinforcement, supports, or embedded items.